nikitakalyanov/whois/README.md

 # check_whois.sh

 A simple yet powerful bash-script for checking whois for a domain.
-Uses https://www.whois.com/whois/ and saves its response as HTML-file in `results_dir`.
+Uses https://www.whois.com/whois/ and saves its response as an HTML-file in `results_dir`.

 ## Usage